-- Generator Performance Factors.
-The PJM aggregate equivalent availability factor for 2015 was 86.4 percent, an increase from 83.5 percent for 2014. - Outages Deemed Outside Management Control (OMC).
-In the first three months of 2015, 3.2 percent of forced outages were classified as OMC outages, and 0.0 percent of OMC outages were due to lack of fuel.
+- Forced Outage Rates.
+The average PJM EFORd for the first six months of 2015 was 7.7 percent, a decrease from 11.3 percent for the first six months of 2014.74 - Generator Performance Factors.
+The PJM aggregate equivalent availability factor for 2015 was 82.5 percent, an increase from 80.2 percent for 2014. - Outages Deemed Outside Management Control (OMC).
+In the first six months of 2015, 4.4 percent of forced outages were classified as OMC outages, and 0.1 percent of OMC outages were due to lack of fuel.
 OMC outages are excluded from the calculation of the forced outage rate used to calculate the unforced capacity that must be offered in the PJM Capacity Market.